+Lateral occipital complex (LOC) localizer

-Lateral Occipital Complex (LOC) localizer.
-Observers viewed grayscale images of objects and phase-scrambled controls (maintaining the amplitude spectrum of each images Fourier components but randomizing their phase rendered the objects unrecognizable).
-The intact and phase-scrambled images were presented in a pseudorandomized order in an event-related design for X sec followed by X sec blank each.
-There were 32 exemplars from each category, repeated X times.
-In addition, a third trial type consisting of an X second blank interval was intermixed X times, providing temporal jitter to increase the efficacy of the design.
+Observers viewed grayscale images of objects and phasescrambled controls (maintaining the amplitude spectrum of each images Fourier components but randomizing their phase rendered the objects unrecognizable).
+The intact and phase-scrambled images were presented in a pseudorandomized order in an eventrelated design for 0.5 s followed by 2 s blank each.
+There were 2 exemplars from each category, repeated 27 times.
+In addition, a third trial type consisting of a 3 s blank interval was intermixed 26 times, providing temporal jitter to increase the efficacy of the design.
 Order of the three trial types was counterbalanced and optimized using m-sequences (Buracas and Boynton, 2002).
-The stimulus presentation was preceded by X seconds and followed by X seconds of fixation.
+The stimulus presentation was preceded by 6 s and followed by 10 s of fixation.
 A fixation point was present on the screen at all times and the observer was asked to maintain fixation for the duration of the experiment.
-Each image was 11.25 x 11.25 degrees of visual angle and successive images were jittered +/- 0.6 degrees.
-Observers performed a 1back task (X probes per run).
+Each image was $11.25^{\circ} \times 11.25^{\circ}$ of visual angle and successive images were jittered $\pm 0.6^{\circ}$ .
+Observers performed a 1-back task (25% of trials).
 Two runs were performed during the scanning session.

-Illusory contour (IC) and Salient Region (SR) stimuli.
+Illusory contour (IC) and salient region (SR) stimuli

 The IC stimulus was a Kanizsa square: four pacman inducers arranged so that they create the impression of a large central square in front of four circular disks (Kanizsa, 1979).
 The corresponding control, no-IC stimulus, consisted of the same inducers flipped outwards so that the illusory square disappeared.
 The SR stimulus consisted of inducers resembling those of the IC except that their corners were rounded and they were misaligned so that crisp bounding ICs were no longer perceived, although the impression of an enclosed region remained.
 The corresponding control, no-SR stimulus, consisted of the same inducers flipped outwards.
-(For more details and figures of the stimuli see

-Stanley and Rubin (2003).)
-In the block-design experimental runs, observers viewed alternating 16 sec blocks of experimental and control conditions (separate runs for ICs and SRs).
-Within each block, the image reversed contrast every 1 sec.
+(For more details and figures of the stimuli, see Stanley and Rubin, 2003.)
+In the block-design experimental runs, observers viewed alternating 16-s blocks of experimental and control conditions (separate runs for ICs and SRs).
+Within each block, the image reversed contrast every 1s.
 Eight blocks of experimental and control stimuli were presented in a single run.
-In the event-related design observers viewed all four stimulus types in a pseudorandom order.
-Each trial consisted of the presentation of a stimulus for 1 second, followed by a two second blank interval.
-In addition to one trial type for each condition, a fifth trial type consisted of a 3 second blank interval, providing temporal jitter to increase the efficacy of the design.
-There were 25 trials from each of the 4 experimental conditions and 24 blank trials, preceded by 10 seconds and followed by 6 seconds of fixation.
+In the event-related design, observers viewed all four stimulus types in a pseudorandom order.
+Each trial consisted of the presentation of a stimulus for 1s, followed by a 2-s blank interval.
+In addition to one trial type for each condition, a fifth trial type consisted of a 3-s blank interval, providing temporal jitter to increase the efficacy of the design.
+There were 25 trials from each of the 4 experimental conditions and 24 blank trials, preceded by 10s and followed by 6s of fixation.
 Trial order was counterbalanced and optimized using m-sequences (Buracas and Boynton, 2002).
 A fixation point was present on the screen at all times and the observer was asked to maintain fixation for the duration of the experiment.
-On
+On 25% of the trials where a stimulus was present, the fixation point turned from black to red and the observer indicated whether the stimulus was the same as on the preceding trial with a button press.

+Stimulus presentation

-Stimulus presentation.
-Visual Stimuli were generated using Matlab and Psychtoolbox (Brainard, 1997), (Pelli, 1997) and fed into an Eiki LC-XG100/4267 LCD projector (1024 x 768 pixels, 60 Hz) with an extra focusing lens installed.
-The projected image appeared on a plastic rear-projection screen, and observers viewed it in a mirror mounted on the head coil.
+Visual stimuli were generated using Matlab and Psychtoolbox (Brainard, 1997; Pelli, 1997) and fed into an Eiki LC-XG100/4267 LCD projector ( $1024 \times 768$ pixels, 60Hz) with an extra focusing lens installed.
+The projected image appeared on a plastic rearprojection screen, and observers viewed it in a mirror mounted on the head coil.

-3.3 Data analysis
+Data analysis